njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 Well, it was a good catch but felt like a cheatcode so I without informing the company, created a low-privileged user to try compromising the AD again (the new user alone should've rang the bells but it didn't) so I forgot about the domain admin account and started working on the low-privileged user account.

-## Compromising the AD environment with low-privileged user
+## Compromising the AD environment (again) with low-privileged user

 The user I created was given the username "test" and password was given the same as the previous user's password i.e. "ChangeMe!"